Neoj1sec142/Java-etc/sect2/oop/two/oop2.md

 ##### The 'this' keyword can also be used for:
 * Use this() to invoke the current class constructor
     - this() can be used to call one constructor within another without creating the objects multiple times for the same class.

+### Inheritance:
+- in programming one class can inherit carious characterisitics and capabilities from another class.
+Here the charachteristics that we are talking about are the attributes of the class, while the capabilities are its behavior(methods of the class)

+##### Terms to know when working with Inheritance:
+* Parent Class: is the class being inherited from the other classes.
+AKA Base class
+* Child Class: is the class that inherits from another class.
+AKA Derived class
+##### SYNTAX #####
+class derivedClass extends baseClass{
+    //body of class
+}
+- whenever we create an object of the child class and try to access something, it will first search for that in the child class, i found then it will execute it and return the data.
+If not found, then it will search and access the data from the parent class.